 The film is one of the few in the series not to primarily shoot at Pinewood, but instead was based in Prague.

 Most studio work took place at Barrandov Studios in order to cut costs.
 Sometimes known as the “Hollywood of the East”, the studios have been used by franchises such Mission: Impossible and Bourne.

-Filming also took place at a number of locations across the city.
-These include exteriors of Danube House (Karolinská 650) in the black and white sequence when Bond earns his licence to kill.
+The Bond series joined them with Casino Royale.
+Filming locations include exteriors of Danube House (Karolinská 650) in the black and white sequence when Bond earns his licence to kill.

 After attending a meeting in the House of Commons M ends her rant to Villiers telling him “Christ, I miss the Cold War”.
 This was filmed in the library at Strahov Monastery (Strahovské nádvorí 1).
 The exteriors of the Body Worlds exhibition are the Ministry of Transport (Nábrezí Ludvíka Svobody 1222).
 And Prague’s Václav Havel Airport stood in for many of the Miami airport scenes.

 Even the lobby of the hotel Bond and Vesper stay at while in Venice were filmed in Prague.
 The hotel was in fact the Natural History Museum (Václavské nám 68, Wenceslas Square).

 Karlovy Vary, formerly Karlsbad or Carlsbad, is the largest spa town in the world.
 In Casino Royale it was used for the Montenegro scenes in which the casino was supposedly located.

 After Bond and Vesper arrive in Montenegro the station from which they are collected is in fact Mill Colonnade (Mlýnské nábř 360), within which are five of Karlovy Vary’s thirteen springs.
 From there they set off along the now pedestrianised Tržiště and begin to discuss their cover story.